mother-of-all-self-hosting/ansible-role-searxng/docs/configuring-searxng.md

 ## Adjusting the playbook configuration

-To enable the SearXNG with this role, add the following configuration to your `vars.yml` file.
+To enable SearXNG with this role, add the following configuration to your `vars.yml` file.

 **Note**: the path should be something like `inventory/host_vars/mash.example.com/vars.yml` if you use the [MASH Ansible playbook](https://github.com/mother-of-all-self-hosting/mash-playbook).